-Howard has been at the forefront of applying antitrust law to the high-tech sector and the intersection of antitrust and intellectual property law, including issues related to innovation markets, patent pools, standard setting, and settlement of intellectual property litigation.
+Howard has been at the forefront of applying antitrust law to the high-tech sector and the intersection of antitrust and intellectual property law, including issues related to potential competition, innovation markets, patent pools, standard setting and settlement of intellectual property litigation.

-Howard served for ten years at the FTC where he was Assistant Director of the Bureau of Competition.
+Before joining Cooley, Howard served for 10 years at the FTC where he was Assistant Director of the Bureau of Competition, responsible for more than 50 enforcement actions, including HSR civil penalty and merger enforcement actions.
 He received the FTC’s Award for Superior Service for “furthering the Commission’s Merger Enforcement Program” and for “advancing the antitrust mission of the Federal Trade Commission in innovation markets and high technology industries.”

-Howard is a summa cum laude graduate of Dartmouth College and cum laude graduate of Harvard Law School.
+Howard is a graduate of Dartmouth College and Harvard Law School.